GMSA: Enhancing Context Compression via Group Merging and Layer Semantic Alignment: Datasets Details

 \section{Datasets Details}

 \paragraph{PwC dataset.} In the PwC dataset~\cite{ge2024incontext}, each sample is a triplet (context, prompt, answer), where the context is sampled from the Pile and the prompt and answer are generated by GPT-4.
-The training set contains 241,564 samples, the test set contains 18,146 samples, and the average token length of the dataset is 609\footnote{We uniformly use the tokenizer of LLaMA-2-7B (chat) to calculate the token length of the text.}.
+The training set contains 241,564 samples, the test set contains 18,146 samples.

 \paragraph{NaturalQuestions.} NaturalQuestions~\cite{liu-etal-2024-lost}, in which each question corresponds to 20 relevant documents, 19 of which are distractors and only one contains the ground truth answer.
-The training set contains 75,322 samples, the test set contains 2,655 samples, and the average token length of the dataset is 3,253.
+The training set contains 75,322 samples, the test set contains 2,655 samples.

 \paragraph{HotpotQA.} HotpotQA~\cite{yang-etal-2018-hotpotqa} is a two-hop reasoning dataset, where the answers are scattered across two documents.
 Specifically, each question corresponds to 10 relevant documents, two of which are the ground truth documents.
-The training set contains 89,609 samples, the test set contains 7,345 samples, and the average token length of the dataset is 1,567.
+The training set contains 89,609 samples, the test set contains 7,345 samples.

 \paragraph{2WikiMQA.} Compared with HotpotQA, 2WikiMQA~\cite{ho-etal-2020-constructing} includes more complex reasoning paths, and the combination of structured and unstructured data, usually involving two or more hops and having higher difficulty.
-The training set contains 167,454 samples, the test set contains 12,576 samples, and the average token length of the dataset is 1098.
+The training set contains 167,454 samples, the test set contains 12,576 samples.